octo-technology/gridjs/README.md

 GridJS is a distributed JavaScript processor.

 You provide data, a map and a reduce function.
-GridJS then takes care of distributing it to all other opened GridJS page.
+GridJS then takes care of distributing it to all other opened GridJS pages.

 # To run manually locally